open-telemetry/opentelemetry-go/example/otel-collector/README.md

 [k8s](./k8s) folder.
 For your convenience, we assembled a [makefile](./Makefile) with deployment commands (see below).
 For those with subtly different systems, you are, of course, welcome to poke inside the Makefile and run the commands manually.
+If you use microk8s and alias `microk8s kubectl` to `kubectl`, the Makefile will not recognize the alias, and so the commands will have to be run manually.

 ## Setting up the Prometheus operator